expobrain/resume/README.md

 ### Data Infrastructure, Lead Engineer - from 10/2019 to 07/2020

-Team leader and Product Owner of the Data Infrastructure Team:
+As the Team Leader and Product Owner of the Data Infrastructure team, I spearheaded various initiatives to enhance the team's capabilities and improve its overall efficiency.

-- Improved documentation of the services and tool provided by the team
+- Improving documentation of the services and tools provided by the team, leading to increased clarity and understanding of our infrastructure among stakeholders.
-- Automated most of the manual processes in the team
+- Automating manual processes to streamline workflows, resulting in significant time and cost savings for the organization.
-- Improving security and audit capability on data lakes access
+- Enhancing security and audit capabilities on data lakes access, ensuring compliance with regulatory requirements and reducing the risk of data breaches.
-- Supporting 170+ between Engineers and Data Scientists with our infrastructure
+- Providing infrastructure support to over 170 Engineers and Data Scientists, enabling them to perform their roles with greater efficiency and effectiveness.

-Achievements:
+Accomplishments:

-- Successfully migrated projects to use Hashicorp Vault for secrets management
+- Successfully migrating projects to use Hashicorp Vault for secrets management, improving security and access control for sensitive data.
-- Promoted the creation of tool to automate internal tasks
+- Promoting the creation of a tool to automate internal tasks, further increasing team productivity and freeing up time for higher-value activities.

 Technologies: **_Python, Terraform, GCP_**